bbc/bigscreen-player/README.md

 ### Initialisation

 Bigscreen Player uses requirejs for managing dependencies.
-Once you have required the player, a playback session can be initalised by simply calling the `init()` function with some initial data.
+Once you have required the player, a playback session can be initialised by simply calling the `init()` function with some initial data.

 The player will render itself into a supplied parent element, and playback will begin as soon as enough data has buffered.